NoamanKhalil/project-nomad-MacOs/admin/docs/getting-started.md

 - **Download what you need** — Maps, references, educational content
 - **Test it** — Make sure features work while you still have internet to troubleshoot

+### macOS-Specific Tips

+- **Prevent sleep** — Go to **System Settings → Energy Saver** and disable automatic sleep, or set it to a long interval.
+When your Mac sleeps, Docker Desktop suspends and N.O.M.A.D. goes offline.
+- **Increase Docker resources** — Open **Docker Desktop → Settings → Resources** and allocate more Memory and CPUs before installing heavy apps like the AI Assistant.
+The defaults (2 CPUs / 2GB RAM) are not enough for AI.
+- **Firewall permissions** — macOS may prompt you to allow Docker to accept network connections the first time services start.
+Click **Allow** to make N.O.M.A.D. accessible to other devices on your local network.
+- **Storage location** — All N.O.M.A.D. data is stored in `~/project-nomad`.
+Do not move this directory after installation — Docker container bind mounts depend on this path.

 ### Storage Management

 Your server has limited storage.
 Prioritize: